apache/fury/docs/specification/xlang_serialization_spec.md

 #### unsigned varint64

 - size: 1~9 byte
-- Fury SLI(Small long as int) Encoding:
+- Fory SLI(Small long as int) Encoding:
   - If long is in `[0, 2147483647]`, encode as 4 bytes int: `| little-endian: ((int) value) << 1 |`
   - Otherwise write as 9 bytes: `| 0b1 | little-endian 8 bytes long |`
-- Fury PVL(Progressive Variable-length Long) Encoding:
+- Fory PVL(Progressive Variable-length Long) Encoding:
   - positive long format: first bit in every byte indicates whether to have the next byte.
 If first bit is set i.e. `b & 0x80 == 0x80`, then the next byte should be read until the first bit is unset.